-Access to the campus for special use during non-business hours requires approval of the President of the College.
-Business hours are available through the Dean of Academic Affairs or Director of Student Services/Registrar.
+Access to the campus for special use during non-business hours requires approval of the Dean of Academic Affairs of the College.
+Business hours are available through the Dean of Academic Affairs or Student Services Coordinator.

 Security Services

 The College strives to maintain a safe and positive environment for its students, staff, and faculty.
 Building security is provided through the College building management.